-If the Cleverscope was setup for DHCP, it will not find an address, and you need to set it manually.

-Note the Cleverscope IP address is returned as 0.0.0.0 as there is no DHCP server.
+If the Cleverscope was setup for DHCP, it will not find an address, and you need to set it manually, so follow the instructions below.
+You can tell that the Cleverscope was set for DHCP because the Cleverscope IP address is returned as 0.0.0.0 as there is no DHCP server.